gsangeryee/smart-contract-audit-reports/typical_issues/logical_issues.md

     - Can legitimate operations be chained into attack?
     - Test multi-step sequences through different conditions
     - Map out state changes from each condition
+## [06] Ensure all potential contributions to a final outcome are fully accounted for before making irreversible decisions.

+### **General Principle for Future Audits:**

+**Ensure all potential contributions to a final outcome are fully accounted for before making irreversible decisions.**
+### **Detailed Explanation:**

+In systems involving multiple assets or processes (e.g., auctions), ensure that irreversible actions (such as writing off debt or transferring funds) are not finalized until all related processes are completed.
+This prevents decisions from being based on incomplete or outdated state information, ensuring accurate and fair outcomes.
+### **Checklist for Identifying Similar Issues:**

+1. **Identify Multi-Asset or Multi-Process Systems**:
+    - Look for protocols where an outcome (e.g., debt repayment or fund distribution) depends on multiple assets or processes.
+2. **Check for Premature Finalization**:
+    - Ensure the system does not make irreversible decisions based on incomplete data.
+For example, verify if debt is written off before all collateral auctions are completed.
+3. **Examine Asynchronous Processes**:
+    - Ensure the system considers asynchronous operations, such as auctions or price updates, before updating critical states.
+4. **Validate State Transitions**:
+    - Check that state changes reflect all possible contributions, not just a snapshot of the current state.
+5. **Confirm Proper Accounting**:
+    - Ensure any shortfalls, excesses, or pending amounts are tracked and used correctly before final payouts.
+### **Key Principles for Debt Management in Liquidations:**

+1. **Track Shortfalls Across Liquidation Events**:
+    - Ensure the system properly tracks remaining debt and fills any shortfall before transferring surplus proceeds to the borrower.
+2. **Accurate Debt Reconciliation**:
+    - Maintain an accurate reflection of the borrower’s debt, even when multiple auctions are happening.
+The system should check if other auctions are ongoing or upcoming.
+3. **Prioritize Debt Repayment Over Payouts**:
+    - Ensure that proceeds from liquidation auctions are used first to fill any outstanding debt before any surplus is transferred to the borrower.
+4. **Consider Ongoing Liquidations**:
+    - Check the status of all collateral, not just the remaining items in the vault, to avoid prematurely writing off debt when other assets are still being liquidated.
+## Example cases
+- [[2022-11-backed#[H-01] Borrowers may earn auction proceeds without filling the debt shortfall]]